wangkevin02/USP/README.md

 - [x] Release the weights for the User Simulator with Implicit Profiles (USP)
 - [x] Release the weights for the auxiliary models
 - [x] Publish our dataset, consisting of human-computer interaction data with **user profiles**
-- [ ] Release our conditional Supervised Fine-Tuning (SFT) training code
+- [x] Release our conditional Supervised Fine-Tuning (SFT) training code
-- [ ] Release our reinforcement with cycle consistency training code
+- [x] Release our reinforcement with cycle consistency training code
-- [ ] Release auxiliary model training code
+- [x] Release auxiliary model training code
 - [ ] Release the diverse sampler code
+- [ ] Release evaluation code